-As a BDC, we will be periodically examined by the SEC for compliance with the 1940 Act.
+As a business development company, we will be periodically examined by the SEC for compliance with the 1940 Act.

-We will be required to provide and maintain a bond issued by a reputable fidelity insurance company to protect us against larceny and embezzlement.
-Furthermore, as a BDC, we are prohibited from protecting any director or officer against any liability to us or our stockholders arising from willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of such person's office.
+We are required to provide and maintain a bond issued by a reputable fidelity insurance company to protect us against larceny and embezzlement.
+Furthermore, as a business development company, we are prohibited from protecting any director or officer against any liability to us or our stockholders arising from willful misfeasance, bad faith, gross negligence or reckless disregard of the duties involved in the conduct of such person's office.